meiercheek/weather-backend/README.md

 repo url: https://github.com/meiercheek/weather-backend

 What do you need for running the API:
-- Node.js v.10 or higher
+- Node.js v10 or higher
+- Nodemon
-- postgreSQL database (import file is included)
+- PostgreSQL database (import file is included in docs/db_imports)

-You need to create and store secret info in a `.env` file:
+You need to create and store secret info in a `\.env` file:
 ```
 USER= <database user>
 HOST= <ip adress of the db>